praveenkranjan/praveenkranjan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Praveen Kumar Ranjan is a Graduate Research fellow at the Unmanned Systems Laboratory, currently pursuing his doctoral degree in Electrical Engineering at the University of Texas at San Antonio.
+Praveen Kuma Ranjan is a Graduate Research fellow at the Unmanned Systems Laboratory, currently pursuing his doctoral degree in Electrical Engineering at the University of Texas at San Antonio.
 Praveen's works Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Praveen holds a B.tech and M.tech degree in Aerospace Engineering from the prestigious Indian Institute of Technology, Kanpur, India.
 Prior to joining UTSA, Praveen also served as a Project engineer at the Helicopter and VTOL Laboratory, IITK.
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.